-The measles alert combined with a rise in pertussis (or whooping cough) in the state worries Donald Murphey, M.D., medical director of Infectious Disease at Cook Children’s.
+The fact that diseases like measles and pertussis are once again in the news worries Donald Murphey, M.D., medical director of Infectious Disease at Cook Children’s.

 “It’s alarming to see the rise in these diseases that were so common prior to the advent of effective vaccines, but largely disappeared with immunization,” Dr. Murphey said.
 “It’s frustrating too because we have safe vaccines that prevent these diseases.
 The solution is for kids, teens, and adults to get immunized.”